ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 Since the beginning of the error tells us that `shortString` doesn't match any local variables, we must look backwards in the code to find out why that is.

 Upon inspection, all the previous references to `shortString` are within the if statement, and, therefore, not within the code block containing line 423.
 We must fix this by defining `shortString` before the if-else statement where it must be modified.
+We must also remove the `local` keyword from within the if statement.

 ![](06_lesson_images/shorten-fixed.png)